Hello 안녕, I know it’s been a long time since I wrote a blog post.

 They just truly know how to make it work on screen.
 Their chemistry, connection, and compatibility is so palpable.
 It is very rare. if I am a casting director, he should take advantage of that and not let it go.
 Not making them work together again is very premature and mediocre. 😘

 I’ve got to say chemistry is just a catalyst of a relationship but it’s not a reason to get together.
 It is so easy to create with someone.
 You can even have chemistry with a killer, or a psychopath.
 Then again, chemistry is so easy to create or even fake.

 So if they are going to create a show and you want a successful partnership like theirs, you should put two people together like them always.
 A typical chemistry, is lame, boring, and overrated but not these actors.
-Their skills, talent, values,
+Their skills, talent, and values

 6) I love the whole Hwayugi soundtrack.
 I’ve never watched a korean drama where I love all the songs except for this.